roadbikemike/NextionHA/README.md

 I used [Paint.NET](https://www.getpaint.net/) for building the UI background, so the PDN file is included in the Nextion folder along with the other images required by the Nextion Editor.
 Also, there is a lightbulb image which I used to indicate if our landscape lights were on.
 You could obviously remove or replace with something else.

 Note:  The HMI file has two pages which I did not show.
 The second page shows inside temperature data from my Nest.
 I attempted to implement a waveform to show historical outside temperature data but later removed.
 Updating a waveform object from another page and keeping its state seems very challenging.
 The second page could easily be removed using the Nextion Editor.
+Historical graphs for temperature, humidity and pressure can be found in HA, so having them in the display would likely not be looked at anyhow.

 # Outside Sensor